aguamar/thoughts/docs/10-about.md

 [GNU evaluation][gnueval] and maintainers teams.

-Outside of his field, Mike enjoys time with his family---including his fiancé and two sons---whom keep him busy and help to keep him sane.
+Outside of his field, Mike enjoys time with his family---including his wife and two sons---whom keep him busy and help to keep him sane.
 Mike also has a fascination with a wide range of sciences that he wishes he had the time to devote to researching.